57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 tags: ["Web3", "Account Abstraction", "Wallet"]
 thumb: "thumb.png"
 thumb_h: "thumb_h.png"
-intro: "This article introduces how account abstraction comes out, its workflow, and its features and explores them though front-end code."
+intro: "This article introduces how account abstraction comes out, its workflow, and its features and explores them through front-end code."
 ---
-## How The Account Abstraction Comes Out
+## How Account Abstraction Comes Out
 Ethereum has two types of accounts: Externally Owned Accounts (EOAs) and Contract Accounts (CAs).
-Only EOAs can initiate a transaction (TX) whereas CAs can only be called by EOAs and then interact with other accounts.
+Only EOAs can initiate a transaction (TX), whereas CAs can only be called by EOAs and then interact with other accounts.
 EOAs are the main drivers of all transactions on the Ethereum network.

 However, EOAs have many limitations, and CAs are constrained by EOAs:
 1. They require the maintenance of private keys or mnemonic words, and losing them or being hacked means losing all assets.
-2. EOAs lack flexibility and cannot define Functional and Logic Programming (for example, setting up a blacklistn and daily transaction limits).
+2. EOAs lack flexibility and cannot define Functional and Logic Programming (for example, setting up a blacklist and daily transaction limits).
 3. EOAs can only use Ether to pay for transaction fees.
 4. They do not support native multi-signature wallets and rely on smart contracts to perform tasks.

-Given these limitations,the concept of Account Abstraction(AA) accounts has started to take shape.
+Given these limitations, the concept of Account Abstraction (AA) accounts has started to take shape.

 The concept of AA accounts was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938), which introduced a complete concept for account abstraction.
 Subsequently, [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074), introduced a new OpCode AUTH (0xf6) and AUTHCALL (0xf7) for "authorizing smart contracts to act on behalf of EOAs."
 Finally, [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) completed the task of account abstraction with maximum compatibility, and currently, we refer to AA wallets as Smart Wallets or Smart Contract Accounts (SCA).

-## Here is The Workflow of Account Abstraction
+## Here is the Workflow of Account Abstraction
 1. The user creates a User Operation.
 2. The user signs the User Operation with any signature algorithm (in the past, Ethereum transactions could only use ECDSA).
 3. The user sends the User Operation to the off-chain User Operation mempool.